The Rochester Curriculum promotes student choice.

 - Find clusters unrelated to their major—Each cluster, with its linked courses, facilitates the acquisition of competence in an area outside the major.

 Being able to take such a broad view across a range of disciplines is the hallmark of a liberal arts education.
 By encouraging students to explore and discover ideas and how they connect, the University of Rochester prepares them to take their places as scholars, scientists, leaders, and engaged citizens.

-Erica Wellington, health and society major from Needham, Mass.
+Erica Wellington, health and society major from Needham, MA.

 Erica says she was intrigued by the freedom to chart her own academic course.
 “You’re not set into anything your freshman year.
 There’s a lot of freedom with the class choices.”

 Erica completed a cluster in biology, which was her original major, and a cluster in philosophy with a focus on ethics.
 Both complement her major in health & society, a Rochester program that takes a broad interdisciplinary approach to the study of health care policy, administration, and planning.
 She found her cluster work so appealing that she turned both of them into minors.